metal-stack/mini-lab/images/sonic/README.md

 # Configuration knobs

 You can edit the port_config.ini to add more ports.

-Keep the number as low as possible.
-It will put less strain on your system because it will spawn fewer VPP worker threads.
-You will have to set up the switch from scratch afterwards, since VPP will generate some configuration on first startup.
+# Boot process
+The switch will boot with a default first-boot configuration.
+This is required since first boot will generate some required configuration for VPP.
+After a short while the configuration that is generated in launch.py is injected and the sonic is reloaded.
+After the new configuration is loaded the container will be marked ready.
+Check the docker logs for errors if bootup takes more than a minute.